Lansinoh Moms' Club

 Every mom is different.
 Some moms like to use a double electric breast pump to pump after breastfeeding.
 Some like to pump on one side while feeding on the other.
-Others prefer to add a breastmilk collector to their routine to help with milk supply.
+Others prefer to add a silicone breast pump or breastmilk collector to their routine to help with milk supply.
 It may take some experimenting to find what works for you and your baby, but many moms appreciate the security that comes with a little extra milk on hand.

 You may also like…